Paint wakes up a quiet garden corner

 Selecting paint can be as simple as picking a color that appeals to you.
 But before you get carried away with lipstick red, keep in mind that a strong hue will look very intense when applied to a large area.
 Here are some other things you should know.

-Cool colors (blues, greens) make an object recede, as shown at right.
-Below, warm colors (reds, oranges, yellows) bring it to the foreground.
+Cool colors (blues, greens) make an object recede.
+Warm colors (reds, oranges, yellows) bring it to the foreground.

 A simple shift in a color's shade (its lightness or darkness) can determine whether a particular combination works.
 Celadon green and light violet are gorgeous together, says Delaney.
 But pair that same green with dark violet, and the combination is less appealing.